rhel-labs/instruqt/podman-pods/02-step2/assignment.md

 Pods are good for more than just organization though.
 A pod also containerizes the network communication between the containers within it.

-If I run the same httpd container from earlier, without putting it inside of a pod, I can then access whatever ports I have exposed on the container, via localhost on my container host.
+If we run the same httpd container from earlier, without putting it inside of a pod, we can then access whatever ports we have exposed on the container, via localhost on our container host.

 ```bash
 podman run -d -p 8080:80 --rm --name my-bare-httpd httpd